Random Float numbers in Python

 import numpy as np random_float = np.random.uniform(10, 20) print(random_float) //Output: 13.153785636272444

-In the above code, import the numpy module and use the uniform function to generate a random float number in the range [10, 20).
-The uniform function returns a random float number that is greater than or equal to 10 and less than 20.
+In the above code, the numpy module is imported, and the uniform function is employed to generate a random floating-point number within the range [10, 20).
+The uniform function yields a random float number that is equal to or greater than 10, while remaining strictly less than 20.